sverrirs/jekyll-paginate-v2/README.md

   # The permalink structure for the paginated pages (this can be any level deep)
   permalink: '/page/:num/'

-  # Optional additional suffix for the title of the paginated pages (the prefix is inherited from the template page)
+  # Optional additional suffix for the title of the paginated pages (the prefix is inherited from the original page)
   title_suffix: ' - page :num'

   # Limit how many pagenated pages to create (default: 0, means all)